forestryio/forestry.io/hugo/content/docs/troubleshooting/using-private-submodules.md

 {{% /warning %}}

 {{% tip %}}
-Note that this is typically not an issue for projects stored on Bitbucket or Azure DevOps because you must add Forestry's public key to your user account (Azure Devops doesn't have deploy keys, and deploy keys are always read-only for Bitbucket repos.)
+This is typically not an issue for projects stored on Bitbucket or Azure DevOps because you must add Forestry's public key to your user account (Azure Devops doesn't have deploy keys, and deploy keys are always read-only for Bitbucket repos.)
 If you're having trouble installing private submodules in Bitbucket or Azure DevOps, ensure your user has access to all of the necessary repositories.
 {{% /tip %}}